-2.05 Subcontracting and Personnel
+2.04 Subcontracting and Personnel

-A Consortium Member may use subcontractors, agents or independent contractors specified in their SOW in the performance of its obligations under a SOW.
-The choice of subcontractors, agents, or independent contractors must be acceptable to all Consortium Members.
-A change in subcontractors, agents and independent contract personnel must be confirmed through an approved Change Order.
-The use of subcontractors, agents and independent contract personnel will not relieve the Consortium Member from any obligation or liability under this Agreement.
-Each Consortium Member will remain responsible for the performance of its obligations performed by any subcontractors, agents and independent contract personnel to the same extent as if the Consortium Member performed such obligations.
-A Consortium Member will be deemed to be in breach of this Agreement where its subcontractor, agent or independent contract personnel acts or fails to act in a way that would be a breach of this Agreement if the Consortium Member took such action or inaction directly.
+A Consortium Member may use subcontractors, agents, students or independent contractors specified in its SOW in the performance of its obligations under a SOW.
+If not already specified in the applicable SOW, the choice of Personnel must be acceptable to all Consortium Members, acting reasonably.
+A change in Personnel must be confirmed through an approved Change Order.
+The use of subcontractors, agents, students and independent contract personnel will not relieve the Consortium Member from any obligation or liability under this Agreement.
+Each Consortium Member will remain responsible for the performance of its obligations performed by any subcontractors, agents, students, and independent contract personnel to the same extent as if the Consortium Member performed such obligations.
+A Consortium Member will be deemed to be in breach of this Agreement where its Personnel acts or fails to act in a way that would be a breach of this Agreement if the Consortium Member took such action or inaction directly.